Waiddy1021/cse15L-lab-reports/lab4.md

 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)
         modified:   ListExamples.java

-Untracked files:
-  (use "git add <file>..." to include in what will be committed)
-        ListExamples.class
-        ListExamplesTests.class
-        StringChecker.class
 ```

 * now we want to commit the file we have just added